-Understanding how they’re built and being able to use the differences between major and minor pentatonic scales can help with improvising, writing melodies, and also understanding the fretboard.
-With that said then, it would probably be useful to know the differences between them.
+Understanding how they’re built and being able to use the differences between major and minor pentatonic scales can help with improvising, writing melodies, and understanding the fretboard.
+It would probably be useful to know the differences between them.

 The difference between a major and minor pentatonic scale is that the major pentatonic is a 5-note scale based on the major scale.
 It has 3 major intervals.
 On the other hand, the minor pentatonic scale, which also has only 5 notes, is based on the natural minor scale and has 2 minor intervals.